0xSemicolon/composecastxyz/README.md

 There's a lot more preference data to be captured though.
 In the future there will be 1000s of domain specific clients.
 If I'm being prompted to cast about movies, I might not want to automatically fulfill to warpcast but rather to rottentomatoes (or whatever).

+For more information on the mission check out https://paragraph.xyz/@semicolon/composecastxyz

 ## 💿 Install

 Set up your project using your preferred package manager.
 Use the corresponding command to install the dependencies: